iamsogoodlo/QuickNurse/README.md

     ```

 3.  **Configure API Base URL (if not already done):**
-    The frontend can read a `VITE_API_BASE_URL` environment variable at build time.
-Create a `.env` file if needed:
+    A sample `.env.example` is provided in the project root.
+Copy it then edit if your API is not running on `http://localhost:5000`:
     ```bash
-    VITE_API_BASE_URL="https://your-api.example.com/api"
+    cp .env.example .env
+    # then edit .env and set VITE_API_BASE_URL="https://your-api.example.com/api"
     ```
-    If no variable is provided, the app falls back to `http://localhost:5000/api` for local development.
+    If no `.env` file is provided, the app falls back to `http://localhost:5000/api` for local development.

 4.  **Run the Frontend Development Server:**
     ```bash